jseyfried/GBArs/README.md

 - To generate an HTML documentation for the source code, execute `cargo doc`.
 - To build the emulator, execute `cargo build --release`.
 - To run the emulator, execute `cargo run -- ARGS...` with any command line arguments `ARGS...`.
 You may want to try `cargo run -- --help` to get a list of all supported command line arguments.

+# Examples

+- **Change the log file**

+			GBArs --log path/to/logfile.log

+- **Run a game**

+	The SRAM file contains any saved data.

+			GBArs --rom ./ZeroMission.gba --sram ./ZeroMission.sram

+- **Disassemble an ARM state instruction**

+	The instruction to disassemble must be given in big endian hexadecimal format without base.

+			GBArs --dasm-arm DEADBEEF

+- **Disassemble a section of the BIOS**

+	Disassembles the first 128 bytes, 32 ARM state instructions.
+This also loads a BIOS ROM from any given file.
+If no such file is given, an internal default BIOS ROM will be loaded.

+			GBArs --rom ./GbaBios.gba --dasm-bios 0..80

 # Tools
 - **[wxHexEditor](http://www.wxhexeditor.org/)**